jsway1/RetinaRAG/README.md

 <img width="826" alt="Screenshot 2024-07-02 at 2 55 34 PM" src="https://github.com/jsway1/AIPI_561_LLM/assets/45215554/c7eb02b7-5054-41b2-927f-796d67b533e6">
 </p>

-Once you have downloaded the Mistral 7B llamafile run the following command in your command line to grant permission for your computer to run the model (only need to do this once)
+Once you have downloaded the Mistral 7B llamafile run the following command in your terminal to grant permission for your computer to run the model (only need to do this once)

 ```
 chmod +x mistral-7b-instruct-v0.2.Q4_0.llamafile
 ```

 You must also clone this repository to your local machine.
-Navigate to the path you'd like to store the files at then run the following command:
+Navigate to the path you'd like to store the files then run the following command:

 ```git clone https://github.com/jsway1/RetinaRAG.git```